milli-consortium/milli-consortium.github.io/about.md

 ### Can I be a part of Milli?
 Of course!
 You can volunteer, collaborate, work on a project with us, or all three!
 If you are part of an institution/community, organization, family, individual with an archive (or the potential of an archive) that likes the work we have done or have concerns about heritage material and archival records, do send us an email to take things forward: <a href="mailto:hello@milli.link">hello@milli.link</a>

-### What are the organization details?
-Milli Archives Foundation is a Section 8 non-profit company (CIN: U91010KA2023NPL172642), with its registered office at Cabin No 32, WS No 6, 102 Eden Park, 20 Vittal Mallya Road, Bangalore - 560 001.
-Karnataka.
-India.
-It has approval for 12A and 80G tax exemptions under the Income Tax Act of India.
-Contact us at <a href="mailto:hello@milli.link">hello@milli.link</a> if you need additional details.

 <!-- ### What are some examples of Free-to-Public Deliverables?